Floride Findley (1931 - 2020) - Obituary

 In addition to her parents, she was predeceased by three brothers Harry (Frances), Pruitt (Jane), and Edwin Agnew and two sisters Betty A. Hopkins (Drayton), and Izetta A. Camp (Don) and one sister-in-law Marion F. Smith (David).

-Graveside services and burial will be held Tuesday, September 22, 2020, at Robinson Memorial Gardens, Powdersville Road at 2:00 p.m. with the Rev. Doctors Bill Seel and Christie Gravely of Easley Presbyterian Church officiating, and a dear nephew, the Rev. Parker Agnew of Perry (GA) Presbyterian Church assisting.
+Graveside services and burial were held Tuesday, Sept.
+22, 2020 at Robinson Memorial Gardens, Powdersville Road with the Rev. Doctors Bill Seel and Christie Gravely of Easley Presbyterian Church officiating, and a dear nephew, the Rev. Parker Agnew of Perry (GA) Presbyterian Church assisting.

 In lieu of flowers, memorials may be made to Easley Presbyterian Church, 200 South First Street, Easley, SC 29640